 - information was omitted that should have been reported

 Some students may be selected for verification by the Department of Education.
 SFS is required to collect specific information to complete verification in addition to those items listed under Application Requirements.
 In almost all cases, students must submit an Internal Revenue Service (IRS) Tax Return Transcript to verify income or successfully upload tax information using the IRS Data Retrieval Tool.
 Instructions for obtaining a Tax Return Transcript or using the IRS Data Retrieval Tool.

 We recognize that some students and parents may not have filed their federal income tax return at the time their application is selected for verification.
-As a result, students who are transferring for the fall may still receive a preliminary award without the tax return transcript.
-However, the tax return transcript is required in order to receive an official award later in the summer.
-Also note that the preliminary award is subject to change if the information on the tax return transcript is inconsistent with the values on the federal income tax return submitted.
-Students who are transferring for the spring are required to complete verification before an award can be offered since most tax filers will have filed their income tax return with the IRS by the application deadline.
+As a result, students may receive a preliminary award without the tax return transcript, but it is required in order to receive an official award later in the summer.
+The preliminary award is subject to change if the information on the tax return transcript is inconsistent with the federal income tax return.

 Preliminary and Official Financial Aid Awards

 Students who submit all application materials by the deadline will receive a Preliminary Award by the admission decision deadline.
 Students who submit all application materials after March 1 may receive their preliminary financial aid award prior to May 1, but may need to make their Admission decision without the benefit of the preliminary award.
 Please refer to the Financial Aid Basics section for crucial information on preliminary awards, types of aid, estimated cost of attendance, how to receive your financial aid, and more.